 How to Become a Dramat Member

 To become a member, one must work on two Dramat shows.
 If you haven’t worked in Yale theatre before, but would like to know about what’s going on and to let us know about you, reach out to email@example.com or firstname.lastname@example.org.

 After meeting the aforementioned requirements, one becomes an official Dramat member by being inducted.
 Induction ceremonies follow strike for all Dramat shows.
 Following your second show, you will be called up to sign your name in the Dramat’s Centennial Book and drink from the Cole Porter chalice.
 This chalice was a gift to Mr. Porter from his father after the opening of the play he wrote for the Dramat.
 It was then stolen by one of his friends and presented to the Dramat, where it has been passed down ever since.

 How to Continue Being a Dramat Member

 To remain a member of the Dramat one must either attend or have another member proxy for our biannual elections.
-Members must also participate in one show per semester, either in an official role, or through attendance and load-in or strike.
+Members must also participate in one show per semester, either in an official role, or through attendance at load-in or strike.
 There are no membership dues.